Wander Franco Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fifth-ranked team ERA among all league pitching staffs (3.65).
+- The Rangers have the fifth-ranked team ERA across all league pitching staffs (3.65).

-- Rangers pitchers combine to give up 58 home runs (0.9 per game), the second-fewest in baseball.
+- Rangers pitchers combine to surrender the second-fewest home runs in baseball (59 total, 0.9 per game).

-- In his most recent time out on Sunday against the Seattle Mariners, the righty tossed six scoreless innings while surrendering one hit.
+- In his most recent time out on Tuesday against the St. Louis Cardinals, the left-hander tossed seven innings, allowing no earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.